SFULibrary/islandora_doi_framework/README.md

 * Complete the Drush script used to assign batches of DOIs.
 * Add the ability to update DataCite metadata and object URLs associated with DOIs.
 Figure out best trigger and workflow for updating metadata.
 This should probably not happen every time the source datastream is modified, although that is one option.
 Maybe a second button under the "DOI" tab for updating metadata?
 Could also have an associated drush commnand.
+* Submodules that mint DOIs from registration agencies other than DataCite.
+* Submodules that persist DOIs to locations other than MODS.

 ## License